THE GARDEN. CINEMATICS OF THE SOIL

 Contemporary artists from various countries and friends of Jarman will explore his visual worlds and themes in sound and media installations specially conceived for this project as well as in talks and workshops.
 A film programme will show further works by Derek Jarman, as well as queer, feminist, experimental and political films from the 1980s and 90s and the present at Arsenal cinema and silent green's garden.
 More information on the works and the programme

 THE GARDEN.
 CINEMATICS OF THE SOIL aims to develop new forms of image production with and for the earth, telling of its cycles of creation and decay, its resilience and capacity for healing.

-With: Derek Jarman, Mareike Bernien and Alex Gerbaulet, Dagie Brundert, CHEAP Art Collective, Peter Cusack, Inas Halabi, Philip Scheffner, Kerstin Schroedinger and Oliver Husain, Howard Sooley
+With: Derek Jarman, Mareike Bernien & Alex Gerbaulet, Dagie Brundert, CHEAP Art Collective, Peter Cusack, Inas Halabi, Philip Scheffner, Kerstin Schroedinger & Oliver Husain, Howard Sooley

-Club des Femmes (So Mayer, Selina Robertson), Heather Davis, Peter Fillingham, Bishnupriya Ghosh, David Lewis, Bhaskar Sarkar, Annie Symons, Alexandra Symons Sutcliffe, Mary Katharine Tramontana, Simon Fisher Turner Rehana Zaman and Ed Webb-Ingall
+Club des Femmes (So Mayer, Selina Robertson), Heather Davis, Peter Fillingham, Bishnupriya Ghosh, David Lewis, Bhaskar Sarkar, Annie Symons, Alexandra Symons Sutcliffe, Mary Katharine Tramontana, Simon Fisher Turner, Rehana Zaman und Ed Webb-Ingall

 With the support of Amanda Wilkinson Gallery, James Mackay and Keith Collins Will Trust.